South West African Zwillinge: Characteristics

 As indicated by their name Zwillinge (twins), they were actually two separate locomotives which were designed to be semi-permanently coupled back-to-back at the cabs, allowing a single footplate crew to fire and control both engines.
-The pairs of locomotives shared a common manufacturer's works number and engine number, with the separate units being designated as A and B. The A locomotives had higher cabin roofs than the B locomotives so that the roofs could overlap while they were coupled to provide better protection for the crew.
+Each pair of locomotives shared a common manufacturer’s works number and engine number, with the individual units designated as A and B. The A units had higher cabin roofs than the B units, allowing the roofs to overlap when coupled, providing better protection for the crew.
 They were designed so that they could also be used separately and each had a complete set of controls.
 When they were run in single mode, they were commonly referred to as Illinge.

 The principle of using two tank locomotives which are semi-permanently coupled at their cab ends was patented in 1855 by the English locomotive builders Robert Stephenson and Company.

 The Zwillinge could negotiate curves of 66 ft and could haul loads of 32 lt up a 1 in 25 (4%) gradient.
 They had balloon-type spark arresters in their chimneys and were coal-fired, the coal being imported from Germany.
 The steam regulator was arranged outside the high steam dome and, on some, two sandboxes were arranged on top of the boiler, fore and aft of the dome, while others had two small cylindrical sandboxes attached to the smokebox.
 They had flat Murdoch's D slide valves which were actuated by Stephenson valve gear, arranged outside the 5/8 in plate frames.